Get

 Diet

 Dalmatians are very physically fit dogs that require a lot of daily exercise.
 Because of their extreme desire for activity, they need nutrient-dense, high-protein dog food that nourishes their muscles, bones, and other vital organs.
-They don’t necessarily require a specialized diet, and you can consult your veterinarian for healthy diet options.
+They don’t necessarily require a specialized diet, and you can consult a veterinarian for healthy diet options.
 Your main options are dry kibble, wet dog food, and fresh dog food from subscription services.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!